Orange-OpenSource/hurl/docs/filters.md

 ### location

-Returns the target URL location of a redirection.
+Returns the target URL location of a redirection; the returned URL is always absolute, contrary to the `Location` header from which it's originated that can be absolute or relative.

 ```hurl
 GET https://example.org/step1